sergio11/workflow_engine_architecture_poc/README.md

 The primary focus is to explore **Clojure's data-as-code paradigm**, **immutability-driven state management**, **core.async concurrency**, and **REPL-driven development** for building business process software, emphasizing developer learning and architectural exploration in a controlled environment.

+## More Details 📝

+For comprehensive information about this project, check out this [Medium article](https://medium.com/@sanchezsanchezsergio418/building-a-workflow-engine-in-clojure-why-everything-is-data-275b1f562e07).

 ## Why Clojure?

 Clojure's data-oriented approach maps naturally to workflow orchestration: